assainov/gatsby-extensive-starter-typescript/README.md

 <h1 align="center">
-  Gatsby's blog starter written in TypeScript
+  Extensive TypeScript Starter for Gatsby
 </h1>

-This starter is based on my comprehensive tutorial series on how to [Migrate Gatsby Site to TypeScript](https://extensive.one/migrating-gatsby-to-typescript/).
+This starter is based on my comprehensive tutorial series on [Migrating Gatsby Site to TypeScript](https://extensive.one/migrating-gatsby-to-typescript-series/).

 The TypeScript boilerplate is converted from the popular gatsby-starter-blog.